HERMES09-DEV/HERMES09-DEV/README.md

 ## Hi there 👋

-## Currently Working On
-A little bit of everything.
+Currently working on a little bit of everything.

 **Frontend**
 <br>